oxivanisher/JamesII/README.md

 Installation and RabbitMQueue Setup:
 -------------
-* Clone JamesII to a directory (git clone git://github.com/oxivanisher/JamesII.git)
+* Clone JamesII to a directory as user "youruser" (git clone git://github.com/oxivanisher/JamesII.git)
 * Edit your config file (config/config.yaml)
 * Install RabbitMQ (apt-get  install rabbitmq-server)
 * Then you have to configure your rabbitmq server as root (choose a password!):